 Guidelines for Resuming Activities

 The key to resuming activity, including range of motion (ROM) exercises, is not to do too much too soon.
-I found doctors and surgeons to be pretty vague when clients posed questions such as “What can I do?”, “What should I avoid?”, “When should I resume normal activities?”
-Doctors tend to say things like “Just do what you can do.”
+I find that doctors and surgeons can often be pretty vague when clients posed questions such as “What can I do,” “What should I avoid,” and “When should I resume normal activities?"
+Doctors tend to say things like, “Just do what you can do."

 I don’t think necessarily that doctors are being intentionally evasive.
-I think they are busy, and that they tend to forget these things are not “common knowledge”.
+I just think they are busy, and they tend to forget these things are not common knowledge.
 To some extent, they may be a little evasive.
 After all, they are not rehabilitation experts.
 Hopefully your therapist will be!

-This article is meant to be a guide, to discuss with your doctor or therapist.
+This article is meant to be a guide.
+You should still be sure to discuss your specific exercise and rehabilitation program with your doctor or therapist.

 Shoulder Range of Motion

 I found that most clients, after lumpectomy, mastectomy, or excision of lymph nodes, were too sore to begin range of motion (ROM) exercises for at least three to five days after surgery.
-I have not found it to have any significant negative impact on clients’ outcomes if structured ROM exercises are not started until seven to fourteen days or longer, after surgery.
+I have not found it to have any significant negative impact on clients’ outcomes if structured ROM exercises are not started until seven to fourteen days after surgery, or even longer.